Moz vs Ahrefs — Which is Better?

 Moz and Ahrefs both place limits on the number of projects (or ‘campaigns’) you can create.

-This matters because some important functionality on both products is ONLY available if you are working within a project — including site auditing and rank tracking (both products) and spam score generation (Moz).
+This matters because some important functionality on both products is ONLY available if you are working within a project — including site auditing and rank tracking (this is the case in both products) and spam score generation (Moz).

 So, for users needing to perform these tasks on a bunch of different websites, this could become a problem — although the project limits don’t render this impossible, it makes things more fiddly than you might like, and you may find yourself having to keep a project slot free for any ‘ad hoc’ work.

-Verified projects are sites for which you can prove ownership — you can do so via DNS records, HTML files/tags or Google Search Console.
+Verified projects are sites for which you can prove ownership of or access rights to — you can do so via DNS records, HTML files/tags or Google Search Console.

 Verifying domain ownership in Ahrefs